 Vocabulary instruction is vitally important to advanced reading comprehension and writing.
 Words are the foundations of our language.
 Students learn the words they need to converse, read, and write in three key ways.
 First, students learn academic vocabulary through wide reading in a variety of genre at their instructional level.
 Simply lots of reading does not improve vocabulary.
 What is read determines what is learned.
 It may be that most teachers need to increase the textual complexity of class novels and assigned independent reading to maximize vocabulary growth.
 Second, students improve their vocabulary from becoming more efficient in recognizing context clues and applying the context clue categories to making educated guesses as to the meanings of unknown words.
 Looking up every word in the dictionary is not advisable.
 Third, learning high frequency Greek and Latin roots/affixes builds academic vocabulary.
 Greek and Latinates are found in 50% of all English dictionary entries.

-Following are articles, free resources, and teaching tips regarding how to teach vocabulary in the intermediate, middle, and high school from the Pennington Publishing Blog.
+Following are articles, free resources, and teaching tips regarding how to teach vocabulary in the intermediate, middle, and high school grades from the Pennington Publishing Blog.
 Bookmark and visit us often.
 Oh, and don’t forget to copy down the 10% discount code found only on this blog to purchase the quality curricula and resources offered by Pennington Publishing.

 Common Core Academic Language Words